How Do You Determine Just Compensation in Eminent Domain Cases?

 What Is the Power of Eminent Domain?

-This power is established in the takings clause of the Fifth Amendment to the U.S. Constitution, which states, “private property [shall not] be taken for public use, without just compensation.”
+This eminent domain power is established in the takings clause of the Fifth Amendment to the U.S. Constitution, which states, “Private property [shall not] be taken for public use, without just compensation.”
+There are two basic requirements for the government to legitimately take private property:

-- The government must give just compensation to the property owner
+- The government must give just compensation to the property owner.

 Challenges to the just compensation requirement are more often successful.
 The property owner can argue that the government’s offer is too low based on the value of the land and can demand that the amount of just compensation be increased.
 Real estate appraisers and other experts are often involved on both sides of these cases to argue about the property’s value.

-Note that an eminent domain proceeding refers to the process by which the government files a lawsuit to acquire someone’s property.
-An inverse condemnation proceeding is when the government has moved ahead with using someone’s property without going through the formal process, and the property owner challenges the government’s actions.
+An inverse condemnation proceeding occurs when the government moves ahead with using someone’s property without going through the formal process, and the property owner challenges the government’s actions.

 How Is Just Compensation Determined?